9 Dangerous Christmas Decorations That Make the Naughty List

 https://cf.ltkcdn.net/www/images/slide/350459-850x567-christmas-lights-il_1588xN.3416760826_n2fu.jpg

-It feels like before everyone panicked about Y2K, everyone was in a race to see who could make their already flammable Christmas trees more flammable.
-The lights on your trees right now are probably LEDs and create a bright color without much heat.
+It feels like before widespread Y2K panic, everyone was in a race to see who could make their already flammable Christmas trees the most flammable.
+The lights on your trees right now are probably LEDs, which create a bright color without producing much heat.

 Artificial Snow Made of Asbestos